Fundamentals: What’s the Deal With Rotating Committees?

 What Are Fixed Committees?

 Fixed committees are solutions that employ a limited number of validators calling the shots.
 The security of the blockchain is dependent upon this pool of validators that decide upon everything from block production to the direction the network is headed.
-There are some advantages to this solution as a limited number of decision-makers results in higher efficiency and ease of implementation.
+There are some advantages to this solution as a limited number of actors results in higher efficiency and ease of implementation.
 The drawbacks though are also significant, as such systems require very strong trust assumptions on part of the average users.
 Corruption and bribery can always potentially take root!

 Additionally, certain attacks can be conducted by malicious actors that can quickly compromise the committee’s initial function.
 For instance, Denial-of-Service (DoS) attacks come to mind as one of the threats against fixed committees.
 Such an attack turns the committee “blind” as it will not be able to receive messages from its respective committee members, nor validate transactions.
 As we can see from this example, fixed committees don’t improve much upon centralized entities that face many of the same problems.
 This is a key argument for blockchain networks to pursue decentralized options and also the reason why Aleph Zero only employed a fixed committee architecture at the beginning of its journey.
 Initially, this fixed committee will consist of several Aleph Zero Foundation nodes validating the network’s block production and will be expanded upon through the addition of external validators.